 Up to nine credits from previously uncompleted graduate degrees may be accepted for transfer credit in the NEOMFA program.

-Email department chair Dr. Mary Biddinger with questions at marybid@uakron.edu.
+Email David Giffels with questions at dg36@uakron.edu.
 More information is available at https://neomfa.org/.

 Graduate Certificate in Literature (330010GC)